Peddaraju/management-system-service/README.md

 Before you begin, ensure you have the following installed:
 - Java 11 or later
-- Maven 3.6 or later
+- Gradle 8.8 or later
 - PostgreSQL 12 or later

 ## Installation